 Past literature has studied different aspects of hedge funds, their investment strategies and their performance evaluation.
-The variety of investment strategies employed and the exposure to a wide range of financial markets ensure the absence of a typical representative investment style for hedge funds and support the diversifiable property of hedge funds.
 Empirical evidence indicates that hedge fund strategies exhibit low correlation with traditional asset returns as well as with themselves (Fung and Hsieh, 1999; Schneeweis and Spurgin, 1998; Amenc et al., 2003; Agarwal and Naik, 2004).
 The inclusion of hedge funds in portfolios of traditional assets improves substantially their risk-return profile (Schneeweis et al., 2002).
 On the other hand, it has been argued that hedge funds may not offer a superior performance as a stand-alone investment (Amin and Kat, 2003).
 However, investing a part of portfolio assets into hedge funds improves overall portfolio performance.
 Hedge funds appear to efficiently substitute bonds and cash in an equity portfolio because of their attractive high returns combined with low volatility and low correlation with equity markets.
 Cointegration analysis supports a long-run relationship between specific hedge fund strategies and traditional financial assets, while potential diversification benefits are available for some hedge fund strategies in the framework of tactical asset allocation (Füss and Kaiser, 2007).